rrwick/Bacsort/README.md

 GCF_000800725   Edwardsiella anguillarum
 ```

-You may have to refer back to the `cluster_accessions` file to see exactly which assemblies are in a particular cluster and need to be renamed.
+You will have to refer back to the `cluster_accessions` file to see exactly which assemblies are in a particular cluster and need to be renamed.

 You can then run `find_species_clades.py` again to generate a new tree with your updated definitions.
 This process can be repeated (fix labels, make tree, fix labels, make tree, etc) until you have no more changes to make.